Moving window techniques to model shock wave propagation using the concurrent atomistic-continuum method: Conclusion

 We performed many verification studies with the framework including the replication of phonon dispersion curves and the simulation of phonon wave packets.
 Shock wave studies revealed that the CAC framework could accurately model propagating shocks with velocities very similar to those predicted by third-order Eulerian continuum theory.
 Additionally, these studies showed that the conveyor technique could maintain the wave front in the middle of the fine-scaled region for very long simulation times.
 Finally, simulations performed with the coarsen-refine technique demonstrated that the fine-scaled region could travel with the shock through the domain and thus prevent the shock wave from encountering the atomistic-continuum interface.

 This work showcases the ability of the CAC framework to simulate highly non-equilibrium, transient events like shock waves through engineering-scale domains over realistic time scales.
 Atomistic methods have modeled many features of shock propagation in materials over the past several decades, but the scalability of such schemes is restricted by computational resources.
 While multiscale methods like CAC overcome size-scalability issues, studies which use these atomistic-continuum frameworks to model shock-like events have been limited.
 This is partly because fast-moving, nonlinear phenomena like shock waves can be hard to capture even in fairly large computational frameworks.
 When such events are simulated, the total runtime is nevertheless bounded because the shock will eventually leave the domain.
-The CAC method along with the two moving window techniques discussed in this paper significantly reduces the computational expense of such simulations and provides a means to model a propagating wave for extended time scales.
+The CAC method along with the two moving window techniques discussed in this paper significantly reduces the computational expense of such simulations and provides a means to model a propagating wave over extended time scales.
+The present formulation will also be very valuable when studying other phenomena in a 1D chain such as nonlinear transition waves, Hertzian contact, and phonon transport \cite{daraio2005strongly,kevrekidis2013interaction,deng2020nonlinear,chen2018passing,xiong2014prediction}.

 Future work will incorporate a wave passing technique into the CAC framework.
 One of the main issues hindering progress in the development of concurrent multiscale schemes is the reality of spurious wave reflections at the A-C interfaces.
 Previous work has utilized LD to allow short wavelength, high-frequency phonon waves to pass from the atomistic region to the continuum region \cite{chen2018passing}.
 We hope to expand upon this work and use such techniques to model complex phenomena like elastic waves emanating from a shock impact.
 Additionally, since transverse atomic motion and dislocations cannot be studied in a 1D setting, we intend to expand the current framework to higher dimensions and study events like phase transformations.
-Incorporating a coarsening/refinement technique into such a higher-dimensional framework would allow us to study effects at the shock front when it encounters phonon waves or other microstructural boundaries.
+In a 2D or 3D scheme, the WR would be either an area or volume and the A-C interfaces would be either lines or planes which could fluctuate in direction due to the moving window.
+Additionally, the shock could travel at different angles when compared to the lattice orientation of the crystalline system.
+Despite these challenges, incorporating a coarsening/refinement technique into such a higher-dimensional framework would allow us to study effects at the shock front when it encounters phonon waves or other microstructural boundaries.